How to Find Summer Jobs in Europe

 collect contact information about specific companies.

-Competition for a position as a tour guide can be fierce, and the chances of securing a job without a face-to-face interview aren’t very high, but it is not impossible.
+Competition for a position as a tour guide can be fierce and often require certifications only found in Europe, and the chances of securing a job without a face-to-face interview aren’t very high, but it is not impossible.
 For tour guides, personality, not necessarily

-a prior experience, is most important.
-Many companies provide their own training and/or even a scripted tour.
+a prior experience, is important.
+Many companies provide their own training and/or even a scripted tour, however that all-important EU passport is so often an obstacle.

 Tour guides spend day after day with large groups of strangers, and it is their duty to ensure everyone has a great time.
-The position requires wit, humor, an easygoing spirit, and patience.
+The position requires wit, humor, an easygoing spirit, patience, and increasingly a great deal of experience (see the requirements for summer job positions for some sense of what is required, e.g. an average age of 26).
 It is up to the tour guide to

 ensure that everyone in the group is entertained, informed, and has a memorable experience.
 If one is shy or has trouble speaking in front of a crowd, guiding tours can be nerve-wracking work.

-Word of mouth is incredibly important for the reputation of tour companies.
+Word of mouth is incredibly important for the reputation of summer employers.
 And it is the tour guides themselves who shape the experience of the tour.

 Unfortunately for applicants, the traits prospective employers seek are usually difficult to glean from an email or a letter.
 So when you apply from abroad, do not send a formal cover letter.
 Rather, write an entertaining